-Leaves: In the true trilliums the leaf like parts are actually bracts just below the flower base.
-They are of course much larger than the normal bract that you see, but they are equipped to fulfill the function of a leaf.
-The stalkless bracts, are a medium green color and in a whorl of 3 atop the stem are at least as wide as they are long, and frequently wider, ovate to rhombic in shape.
-The main veins are parallel to the margin and distinctive.
+Leaves: In the true trilliums the leaf like parts are actually floral bracts just below the flower base.
+They are of course much larger than the normal small bract usually found on plants, but they are equipped to fulfill the function of a leaf.
+The stalkless bracts, are a medium green color in a whorl of 3 atop the stem and are at least as wide as they are long, and frequently wider, ovate to rhombic in shape.
+The main veins are parallel to the margin and distinctively netted between them.

-Flowers: The flower has a 1/2 to 4 inch long stalk (pedicle), that is held erect above the bracts but long enough to cause the flower head to "droop" and face outward rather than upward, but still held above the bracts at an angle unlike Nodding Trillium where it hangs beneath the bracts.
+Flowers: The 1-1/2 inch wide flower has a 1/2 to 4 inch long stalk (pedicle), that is held erect above the bracts but the stalk is long enough to cause the flower head to "droop" and face outward rather than upward, but still held above the bracts at an angle unlike Nodding Trillium where it hangs beneath the bracts.
 The stalk is green initially turning yellowish at maturity.
-The 3 creamy-white petals are distinctly veined, recurved and ovate to ovate-lanceolate in shape and about equal in length with the 3 green sepals which are lanceolate in shape and slightly recurved.
-The flower stamens number six, have white filaments and with anthers that are thick, creamy white to yellow and more than 1/4 inch long.
+The 3 creamy-white petals are distinctly veined, recurved and ovate to ovate-lanceolate in shape and about equal in length with the 3 green sepals which are lanceolate in shape and slightly recurved, much less than the petals.
+The flower stamens number six, have white filaments with anthers that are thick, creamy white to yellow and more than 1/4 inch long.
 Female flower parts are white at first, becoming yellowish at maturity.
-The ovary consists of 3 united carpels, widest near the base, strongly 6-angled, the style has 3 stigmas that have recurved tips but are closely grouped.
-Flowers have sometimes been reported to be maroon but that would be quite uncommon.
+The ovary consists of 3 united carpels, widest near the base, strongly 6-angled; the style has 3 stigmas that have recurved tips but are closely grouped.
+Flowers have sometimes been reported to be maroon but that would be quite uncommon in this species.

-Habitat: The plant grows from a thick rhizome and, if left undisturbed, will spread over time to form a nice clump as shown in the photo below.
+Habitat: Drooping Trillium grows from a thick rhizome and, if left undisturbed, will spread over time to form a nice clump as shown in the photo below.
 Like most Trilliums it will grow best in well drained soil in light full shade or dappled sun under the tree canopy.
 The plant dies back to dormancy by mid summer.

 New Family: There is a movement among botanists to segregate the Trilliums and a few other genera out of the Liliaceae Family and into the Melanthiaceae.
 The U of M Herbarium has made this change on their Minnesota checklist but Flora of North America has not yet published this.

-Comparison: While Drooping Trillium is similar in components to other white flowered Trilliums, the flower is not nearly as large as that of the Large-flowered Trillium, T. grandiflora , and that flower faces outward.
+Comparison: While Drooping Trillium is similar in components to other white flowered Trilliums, the flower is not nearly as large as that of the Large-flowered Trillium, T. grandiflorum, and that flower faces outward and a little more upward.
 Closest in comparison is Nodding Trillium, T. cernuum where the flower also declines but actually droops below the leaves.